 If you are thinking about aquamation as a disposition for you or a loved one you should, if you aren’t already, be researching this on third party sites, technical reviews, and larger cultural evaluations of this.
-And you are going to find some really negative and nasty stuff.
-So let’s get that out right now.
+And you are going to find some really negative stuff.
+So let’s get that out in the open right now.

 With anything new, there are detractors.
 Here’s a little industry secret – the funeral industry thinks that cremation is a new technology.
 They are still actively trying to deal with the “cremation problem.”
 So, you can see where the notion of a new-to-market technology like aquamation might be a little outside their scope, as it were.